gsvidaurre/paRsynth-methods-paper/README.md

 The `./functions` directory holds:

-1. `accuracy_score.R`: This is a function written by Vanessa Ferdinand to calculate the accuracy of predicting true class labels using k-means clustering.
+1. `accuracy_score.R`: This is a function written to calculate the accuracy of predicting true class labels using k-means clustering.
 The function uses bipartite matching between original class labels and cluster labels to calculate all possible accuracy values for a given clustering solution.

 The overall **`figures` directory** holds separate nested directories per figure.
 Supplementary figures are held inside of the nested directory `supplementary_figures`.
 Each sub-directory per figure contains plots written out directly from R, as well as vector graphics (SVG) files that we used to arrange composite figures in Inkscape.

 The **`Presentations` folder** holds the folders `Code` and `Figures`, each of which contains scripts and image files used to generate results and figures for conference presentations.
+Code in this folder has not undergone manuscript level code review and is included for the purpose of reproducing presentation figures only.